On Efficient Language and Vision Assistants for Visually-Situated Natural Language Understanding: What Matters in Reading and Reasoning: Details on the Construction of CORD-Instruct and Parsing-Bench

 \subsection{CORD-Instruct}

-CORD~\citep{park2019cord} provides Indonesian receipt data along with structured information represented in JSON format.
-Our goal was to generate a dataset that requires models to produce outputs in specific formats such as JSON, XML, or Markdown.

-The CORD-Instruct dataset is generated using the OpenAI GPT-3.5 API.
-A detailed prompt is crafted (as outlined in Table \ref{tab:prompt}) to guide the API in generating synthetic user queries and corresponding responses based on the given structured information.
+The Consolidated Receipt Dataset (CORD), introduced by \citet{park2019cord}, is crafted for post-OCR parsing tasks, featuring Indonesian receipt images with structured data in JSON format.
+Our goal is to adapt this dataset to scenarios where models must generate user-requested structured information in formats like JSON, XML, or Markdown.
+To achieve this, we construct CORD-Instruct using the OpenAI GPT-3.5 API\footnote{Specifically, \texttt{gpt-3.5-turbo-0125}.}.
+A detailed prompt, presented in Table \ref{tab:prompt}, guides the API in generating synthetic user queries and corresponding responses based on the provided structured information.

-After generating initial instructions and OpenAI's response with synthetic questions and answers, we manually filtered and annotated the samples to ensure they accurately represented real-world scenarios.
-This includes removing ambiguous instructions and correcting poorly transcribed JSON, XML, or Markdown outputs.
+After generating initial instructions and API responses, we manually filter out any unsuccessful samples.
+This process involves verifying that samples reflect real-world scenarios, removing ambiguous instructions, and correcting errors in JSON, XML, or Markdown transcriptions.
+Examples of the generated CORD-Instruct data are shown in Figure~\ref{fig:cord}.